 At the time of Mark’s play c.
 95 CE, Flavia was in her late twenties or early thirties.
-She had borne seven children, with the maximum age of 16 (we don’t know if all survived infancy).
-Here, I identify the roles for children in Mark’s play, propose that Flavia Domitilla’s children did play those roles, and discuss the dramatic consequences.
+She had borne seven children, with the maximum age of 16.
+(We don’t know if all survived infancy).
+Here, I identify the roles for children in Mark’s play, propose that Flavia Domitilla’s children did play those roles, and discuss the effect on the audience.

 Flavia Domitilla was born between 61 and 66 CE, let us say 63.
-Flavia Domitilla was exiled in 95 or 96, and presumably died soon after.
+She was exiled in 95 or 96, and presumably died soon after.
 Let us assume that, like her mother, she was married at age 15.
-Therefore born 63, married 78 CE, died c.
+Therefore, my working dates are: born 63, married 78 CE, died c.
 96 at the age of 33.

-Flavia’s oldest boy would have been in early adolescence (born at the earliest in 79 or 81).
+Flavia’s oldest boy could have been in early adolescence (born at the earliest in 79 or 81).
 Suetonius says that at the time of their father’s death (and theirs?): the two “sons [were] then of very tender age.”
 This suggests late childhood, perhaps ages 9-13.
 This is possible if the two or three oldest children were girls, or died in infancy.
-Let us assume that the two boys whom Suetonius mentions as future emperors, were ages 9 and 12.
+So let us assume that the two boys whom Suetonius mentions as future emperors, were ages 9 and 12.
 The youngest children, born c.
 89 and 91, would be aged 4 and 6.

 There are three scenes in the Gospel of Mark that include children.
-First, at 5:38-43, is the healing of Jairus’s daughter, who is 12 years old and therefore cannot be played by an adult.
-Second, at 9:14-27, the healing of the epileptic boy, who is the focus of attention in the scene and therefore is at least age 10.
-Third, the blessing of the little children (Mark 10:13-16).
-This scene focuses attention on a small child who is seated on the Jesus actor’s knees, so that child must be tractable—aged 4-5 is perfect.
+First, at 5:38-43, is the healing of Jairus’s daughter, who is 12 years old and not physically mature, therefore cannot be played by an adult.
+Second, at 9:14-27, is the healing of the epileptic boy, who is the focus of attention in the scene and therefore at least age 10.
+Third, is the blessing of the little children (Mark 10:13-16).
+This scene focuses attention on a small child who is seated on the Jesus actor’s knees, so that child must be tractable—aged 4-5 at least.
 But the scene includes multiple children, which allows for all of Flavia’s remaining small children to participate.
 We can see that Mark has provided roles for all of Flavia Domitilla’s children.

 Flavia Domitilla’s children as actors

-At the time of the performance, Flavia had children of the necessary ages, or very close to them.
+I have stated that at the time of the performance, Flavia had children of the necessary ages, or very close to them.
 However, there is a problem.
-Two of Flavia’s sons were designated as future emperors, and were educated in Domitian’s palace.
+According to Suetonius, two of Flavia’s sons were designated as future emperors, and were educated in Domitian’s palace.
 They were “of tender years,” i.e., 9-12 (or perhaps even younger).
 How does Mark give appropriate respect to these future emperors (perforce, favorites of Domitian)?
-In the received text, there is only one role for such a child: the epileptic youth.
-I suggest that was played by the oldest boy.
-There was nothing for the second-oldest boy.
-I have to assume that he was included in the group of children who are brought up to the stage to be blessed (10:13-16).
-I infer that this unfairness was standard within the aristocracy.
-A gulf between the heir and the spare.
+In the received text, there is only one role featuring a male child: the healing of the epileptic youth.

 At the time, aristocrats did perform on stage.
 The Emperor Nero (ruled 54-68 CE) had changed the Roman customs.
 Nero was above all a performing artist.* He sang, played music, and acted in plays onstage for the public.
-He encouraged the Roman aristocracy to also perform, which they did, many of them willingly [Epitome of Cassius Dio 61.17.3-4]:
+He had successfuly encouraged the Roman aristocracy to also perform:

 For this festival [the Juvenalia] members of the noblest families as well as all others were bound to give exhibitions of some sort….All devoted themselves to practising any talent that they possessed as best they could, and all the most distinguished people, men and women, girls and lads, old women and old men, attended schools designated for the purpose.Epitome of Cassius Dio 61.19.1–2